MicrosoftDocs/power-automate-docs/articles/guidance/planning/authentication-security.md

 by requiring users to sign in.
 Different automation scenarios require Power Automate to use different authentication methods.

-Before you set up your automations, you should ask yourself how you currently log in to the systems / machines to do the tasks manually.
+Before you set up your automation, you should ask yourself how you currently log in to the systems / machines to do the tasks manually.
 Below are some examples of different types of authentication (logins) that could be used when automating with Power Automate.

 ![Different types of automation](media/automation-types.png "Different types of automation")

-To set up the automations, make sure you have the necessary authentication (login) information ready.
+To set up the automation, make sure you have the necessary authentication (login) information ready.
 You will need this information when you are [making a new connection](https://docs.microsoft.com/power-automate/add-manage-connections) to